IgnacioGB1990/ML/README.md

 In cases we want to find an optimal blend of precision and recall we can combine the two metrics using what is called the F1socre.

-- Fi-Score: harmonic mean (because it punishes extreme values) of precision. andrecall taking both metrics into account in the following equation:  F1= 2* (precision*recall)/precicion+ recall
+- Fi-Score: harmonic mean (because it punishes extreme values) of precision. andrecall taking both metrics into account in the following equation:  F1 = 2 * (precision*recall)/precicion+ recall

+The main point to remember with the confusion matrix and the various calculated metrics is that they are all fundamentally ways of comparing the predicted values versus the true values.
+What constitues "good" metrics, will really depend on the specific situation!